Storyyeller/cubiml-demo/README.md

 There is a special shorthand syntax for fields with the same name as their value - `{a; b; c=4}` is equivalent to `{a=a; b=b; c=4}`.

+Unlike in Ocaml, records are structurally typed.
+In fact, Cubiml has *only* structural types, with no named types.

 #### Functions

 In cubiml, all functions are required to take exactly one argument for simplicity.
 They are defined by `fun <arg> -> <expr>`.
 For example, a function which returns its argument unchanged could be written as `fun x -> x`.
 Functions are called by simply suffixing an argument, i.e. writing `a b` where `a` is the function to be called and `b` is the argument.
 For example